2. Launching Cytoscape¶

 2.2.
 Getting Started¶

 - While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
 Consequently, Cytoscape v3.2 and later don’t support Java 6 either.
-With v3.3, we have also dropped support for Java 7 for the same reason.
+With v3.3, we have also dropped support for Java 7 for the same reason, and with the release of Cytoscape v3.8 we have now dropped support for Java 8.

 For additional information, select the Release Notes button on the Cytoscape web site.